-At the ASP, if no BEAT ACK message (or any other IUA message) is received from the SG within 2T(beat), the SG is considered unavailable.
-Transmission of BEAT messages is stopped and ASP Up procedures are used to re-establish communication with the SG IUA peer.
+If no Heartbeat Ack message (or any other IUA message) is received from the IUA peer within 2T(beat), the remote IUA peer is considered unavailable.
+Transmission of Heartbeat messages is stopped and the signaling process SHOULD attempt to re-establish communication if it is configured as the client for the disconnected IUA peer.

 The BEAT message MAY optionally contain an opaque Heartbeat Data parameter that MUST be echoed back unchanged in the related Beat Ack message.
 The ASP upon examining the contents of the returned BEAT Ack message MAY choose to consider the remote ASP as unavailable.
-The contents/format of the Heartbeat Data parameter is implementation-dependent and only of local interest to the original sender.
+The contents/format of the Heartbeat Data parameter is implementation dependent and only of local interest to the original sender.
 The contents MAY be used, for example, to support a Heartbeat sequence algorithm (to detect missing Heartbeats), and/or a timestamp mechanism (to evaluate delays).

-Note: Heartbeat related events are not shown in Figure 4 "ASP state transition diagram".
+Note: Heartbeat-related events are not shown in Figure 6, "ASP State Transition Diagram".

+5. Examples

-- 5.0 Examples - 5.1 Establishment of Association and Traffic between SGs and ASPs - 5.1.1 Single ASP in an Application Server (1+0 sparing)
+- 5.1.
+Establishment of Association and Traffic between SGs and ASPs - 5.1.1.
+Single ASP in an Application Server (1+0 sparing)

 This scenario shows the example IUA message flows for the establishment of traffic between an SG and an ASP, where only one ASP is configured within an AS (no backup).
-It is assumed that the SCTP association is already set-up.
+It is assumed that the SCTP association is already setup.

-5.1.2 Two ASPs in Application Server (1+1 sparing)
+5.1.2.
+Two ASPs in Application Server (1+1 sparing)

-This scenario shows the example IUA message flows for the establishment of traffic between an SG and two ASPs in the same Application Server, where ASP1 is configured to be Active and ASP2 a standby in the event of communication failure or the withdrawal from service of ASP1.
+This scenario shows the example IUA message flows for the establishment of traffic between an SG and two ASPs in the same Application Server, where ASPl is configured to be Active and ASP2 a standby in the event of communication failure or the withdrawal from service of ASP1.
 ASP2 MAY act as a hot, warm, or cold standby depending on the extent to which ASP1 and ASP2 share call state or can communicate call state under failure/withdrawal events.
-The example message flow is the same whether the ASP-Active messages are Over-ride or Load-share mode although typically this example would use an Over-ride mode.
+The example message flow is the same whether the ASP Active messages are Over-ride or Load-share mode although typically this example would use an Over-ride mode.

-5.1.3 Two ASPs in an Application Server (1+1 sparing, load-sharing case)
+5.1.3.
+Two ASPs in an Application Server (1+1 sparing, load-sharing case)